 4 Charlesgate East (535 Beacon) is located on the SE corner of Beacon and Charlesgate East, with 531 Beacon to the east, 534 Beacon (1 Charlesgate East) to the north, across Beacon, and 10 Charlesgate East to the south.

 4 Charlesgate East (535 Beacon) was designed by architect J. Pickering Putnam, and built in 1891 by Gibson & Knight, builders, as a seven story apartment hotel, The Charlesgate.
 The building had entrances on both Beacon and Charlesgate East and for many years 535 Beacon was the primary entrance.

-The Charlesgate was owned by members of the Putnam family, including John Pickering Putnam, the architect, and his brother-in-law and sister, Horace John Hayden and Harriet (Putnam) Hayden.
-The Haydens lived in New York City, where Horace Putnam was vice president of the New York Central and Hudson River Railroad.
+The Charlesgate was financed by the architect, John Pickering Putnam, and members of his family: his mother, Harriet (Upham) Putnam, the widow of John Pickering Putnam, his sister, Sarah Gooll Putnam, and his brother-in-law and sister, Horace John Hayden and Harriet (Putnam) Hayden.
+Harriet (Upham) Putnam and Sarah Gooll Putnam, lived at 277 Dartmouth.
+The Haydens lived in New York City, where Horace Putnam was vice president of the New York Central and Hudson River Railroad; prior to moving to New York, they had lived at 104 Marlborough.
 “J. Pickering Putnam and others” are shown as the owners on the original building permit, dated May 28, 1891.
-Harriet (Putnam) Hayden, trustee, is shown as the owner of The Charlesgate on the 1895, 1908, and 1917 Bromley map.

 As originally designed, The Charlesgate occupied an irregularly shaped lot with frontages of about 103 feet on Beacon and 105 feet on Charlesgate East.
 The April 4, 1891, edition of the American Architect and Building News commented on the building: